 To absolutely no one’s surprise, the high praise often came from older journalists who broadly review films and documentaries.
 The tech journalist reviews were a smaller percentage and could only be found several pages deep into Google reviews.
 Meanwhile, the younger journalists, often writing for publications aimed at younger readers, tended to have harsher things to say about the documentary overall.
 Don’t get me wrong, this wasn’t a hard line, but it was interesting to see that the digital natives among the reviewers didn’t seem to agree that the technology they used had only ruined their lives.

-I do take this as a somewhat good thing, in the hope that millenials and younger generations are a bit more clued into the true nature of social media already.
+I do take this as a somewhat good thing, in the hope that Millenials and younger generations are a bit more clued into the true nature of social media already.
 Perhaps though, as young people seemed to be the heaviest target of the drama parts of this film, they are also the most likely to be offended.

 To be honest, I feel like that’s fair.
 It’s not true to say that people aged 35 plus aren’t on their phones as much as their free time allows them to be, the same as anyone else.
-In my line of work, it’s the middle aged and older people who I see spreading misinformation or picking fights in the comments on Facebook.
+In my line of work, it’s the middle-aged and older people who I see spreading misinformation or picking fights in the comments on Facebook.
 And seeing as older generations seemed to gain the most information from this documentary, we can assume that they are also using social media the most naively.
-Sure, older generations are briefly mocked by the teenagers portrayed in the drama scenes of the film, but they’re not included in any of the scenes of addiction spiraling out of control.
+Sure, older generations are briefly mocked by the teenagers portrayed in the dramatic scenes of the film, but they’re not included in any of the scenes of addiction spiralling out of control.

 Getting an expert opinion

 The reviews on this documentary are pretty varied, but any unflattering reviews are quick to point out that none of the experts featured in the actual documentary half of the film are currently working at Facebook, Google, or any of the companies in the firing line.
-The experts are all ex employees and therefore more likely to be damning of the company that they’ve just left.
+The experts are all ex-employees and therefore more likely to be damning of the company that they’ve just left.
 And most notably, when pressed to offer us a way forward from our current tech dilemmas, no one seems to have a realistic solution.

 The success of the documentary shows that this isn’t all old news that they’re telling us and that it’s important to learn, but I’m not sure that this knowledge has actually empowered us.
 The most common answer is to ‘unplug’, but how many people do you know who watched this documentary and then actually deleted their social media accounts?
-Especially during a global pandemic (I appreciate that this documentary was created before coronavirus, when we were still free to roam where we wanted), how realistic is it for us to move away from social media?
+Especially during a global pandemic (I appreciate that this documentary was created before coronavirus when we were still free to roam where we wanted), how realistic is it for us to move away from social media?
 What is our alternative way to feel easily connected?
 Zoom parties and nightly phone calls have proven themselves to be too exhausting to work long term, so then what?